US FDA panel to weigh makeup of next COVID vaccine

 By Bhanvi Satija and Sriparna Roy

-June 15 (Reuters) - Advisers to the U.S. Food and Drug Administration were meeting on Thursday to discuss and vote on whether to recommend targeting one of the currently dominant XBB coronavirus variants in updated COVID-19 shots being developed for a fall vaccination campaign.
+June 15 (Reuters) - Advisers to the U.S. Food and Drug Administration on Thursday will discuss and vote on whether to recommend targeting one of the currently dominant XBB coronavirus variants in updated COVID-19 shots being developed for a fall vaccination campaign.

 FDA staff reviewers in documents released this week said available evidence suggests this year's shots should target an XBB variant.
 XBB and its offshoots, which now account for most U.S. infections, are descendents of the Omicron variant that caused COVID cases to surge to record levels early last year.

-U.S. regulators are looking to bring the next COVID shots more closely in line with the circulating virus.
+U.S. regulators are looking to bring the next COVID-19 shots more closely in line with the circulating virus.

-The next-generation shots should select a single XBB-related target, the FDA's staff reviewers suggested.
-A so-called monovalent vaccine would be a divergence from the most recent bivalent COVID boosters that targeted both the original strain of the coronavirus and Omicron.

-Top FDA official Peter Marks said there was concern about another COVID wave over the 2023-2024 winter, when population immunity could wane further.

 The FDA will take recommendations from its outside experts into consideration before making a final decision on composition of the shots.